How to Find the Purr-fect Cat Sitter

 Still Having Trouble Finding a Sitter?

 There’s a lot of steps to finding the right sitter, and it could be difficult if you’re new to an area or if your friends are busy.
 Luckily there’s services like Meowtel that make finding a sitter a breeze.
-All sitters on the site have already been vetted with background checks, and Meowtel’s service is bonded and insured when you book through the site.
+All sitters on the site have already been vetted with background checks, and Meowtel’s service is bonded and insured with the Meowtel Promise when you book through the site.
 You can find badges, reviews, and qualifications on each sitter’s profile, so you can learn more about a sitter before you book.